 - The First Industrial Revolution: The 1700s heralded the invention of steam-powered machinery, which shifted manufacturing from hand-made to assembly line mass production and profoundly advanced urbanization.
 People left the field for the shop floor of factories, cities swelled in size, and the world was forever changed.

 - The Second Industrial Revolution: In the 1800s, the invention of electricity caused a multitude of scientific advancements leading to significantly increased consumer spending and consumption.
 Manufacturers kept factory floors humming day and night to meet the demand.

-- The 1900’s brought computing and software sophistication laying a solid foundation and readiness for more robust capabilities.
-Increased automation has empowered humans with astounding rapidity to consume more goods and services with a resulting outcome being a vast storehouse of data.
+- The Third Industrial Revolution: The 1900s brought information technology, computing and software sophistication, and the internet, laying a solid foundation for more robust capabilities.
+Automation empowered humans to ramp up their consumption at an astounding rate, simultaneously generating a vast storehouse of data.

 - The Fourth Industrial Revolution: The digital transformation of artificial intelligence (AI), real-time data, quantum & cloud computing, global telecommunications, robotics & smart manufacturing, blockchain and ‘cybersecurity’, 3D printing, energy capture and delivery, and big data are all disrupting most everything we do… and how we do it.